davidindub/designland/README.md

 ## Database Design

 I used the desktop version of [diagrams.net](https://app.diagrams.net/) to design the models.
-I created a Profile model to associate extra information with users not included in the default Djano user model.
+I created a Profile model to associate extra information with users not included in the default Django user model.

 ![](/docs/images/database_design.png)